-The Information Privacy Act 2009 (Qld) (IP Act) gives the Information Commissioner the power to issue a compliance notice where there has been a serious or a flagrant breach of the obligation to comply with the privacy principles, or a breach which has occurred five times in the preceding two years.
+The Information Privacy Act 2009 (Qld) (IP Act) gives the Information Commissioner the power to issue a compliance notice to an agency1 where there has been a serious, flagrant or repeated contravention of a relevant obligation under the IP Act.2

-An agency must comply with a compliance notice, but can appeal against the decision to issue the compliance notice to the Queensland Civil and Administration Tribunal (QCAT).
+An agency must comply with a compliance notice3 but can apply to the Queensland Civil and Administration Tribunal (QCAT) for review of an Information Commissioner decision to issue the notice.4

-In order to issue a compliance notice, the Information Commissioner must be satisfied on reasonable grounds that an agency has done an act or engaged in a practice that is a contravention of the agency's obligation to comply with the privacy principles.
-The act or practice must be one of the following:
+The Information Commissioner can issue a compliance notice if the Commissioner is satisfied on reasonable grounds that an agency has done an act or engaged in a practice that is a contravention of a relevant obligation.
+The act or practice must:5

-'Flagrant' is particularly concerned with how the breach occurred; 'serious' with the outcomes or result of the breach.
+'Flagrant' is particularly concerned with how the contravention occurred; 'serious' with theoutcomes or result of the contravention.

-For a breach to be serious, it must not be unimportant or trivial.
-The seriousness of a breach can be determined by any or all of the following:
+For a contravention to be serious, it must not be unimportant or trivial.
+The seriousness of a contravention may be determined by reference to matters such as:

-The breach must be such that it would cause apprehension or concern to the individuals the information is about and could have, or has had, harmful or undesired consequences.
+The contravention must be such that it would cause apprehension or concern to the individuals the information is about and could have, or has had, harmful or undesired consequences.

-For a breach to be flagrant, it must be obvious and blatant.
-Generally, an accidental breach or one that occurs as a result of a genuine misunderstanding would not be a flagrant breach.
-Flagrancy requires an element of deliberateness, carelessness, negligence or an obvious or deliberate disregard.
+For a contravention to be flagrant, it must be obvious and blatant.
+Generally, an accidental contravention or one that occurs as a result of a genuine misunderstanding would not be a flagrant contravention.
+Flagrancy requires an element of deliberateness, carelessness, negligence or an obvious, wilful or deliberate disregard.

-In order to fit within this section, the agency must have done the act at least five times in the two years prior to the matter coming to the Information Commissioner's attention.
+For a contravention to come within this section, the agency must have done the act at least five times in the two years prior to the matter coming to the Information Commissioner's attention.

-While breaches of this kind will often come to the Information Commissioner's attention as a result of receiving privacy complaints about the action, it is not necessary for the Information Commissioner to have received a complaint in order to issue a compliance notice.
+While contraventions of this kind will often come to the Information Commissioner's attention as a result of the Commissioner receiving privacy complaints about the action, it is not necessary for the Information Commissioner to have received a complaint in order to issue a compliance notice.

 Under section 197 of the IP Act, if the Information Commissioner is satisfied on reasonable grounds that a person has information relevant the Commissioner’s decision to give an agency a compliance notice, the Commissioner may give the person a written notice requiring the person to: